jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_repository.md

 * `enable_cookie_management` - (Optional)
 * `client_tls_certificate` - (Optional)
 * `pypi_registry_url` - (Optional)
+* `helm_charts_base_url` - Base URL for the translation of chart source URLs in the index.yaml of virtual repos.
+Artifactory will only translate URLs matching the index.yamls hostname or URLs starting with this base url.
+(Optional)
 * `bypass_head_requests` - (Optional)
 * `enable_token_authentication` - (Optional)
 * `feed_context_path` - (Optional, Nuget repos only)